sknudsen/vis2021cph/explainable-ai-workshop.md

 **Time**: 9.00-12.00

 # Organizers
+* Søren Knudsen, IT University of Copenhagen
+* Imke Grabe, IT University of Copenhagen
 * Jichen Zhu, IT University of Copenhagen
-* Søren Knudsen, IT University of Copenhagen